Broadcasting on Adversarial Multiple Access Channels: Simulations of Randomized Adversaries

 \section{Simulations of Randomized Adversaries}

-We presents outcomes of experiments carried out as simulations of randomized adversaries.
-Such adversaries are specified by bucket processes, see Section~\ref{sec:adversaries}.
+We present outcomes of experiments carried out as simulations of randomized adversaries.
+The adversaries are specified by bucket processes, as presented in Section~\ref{sec:adversarial-packet-injection}.
 A bucket process determines the number of packets generated in a step but does not determine the stations into which the packets get injected.
 We specify a natural way to select stations for injecting packets that is consistent with the $1$-activating constraint.
 Let us consider a $(\rho,\beta)$ randomized adversary injecting packets into the stations of a perpetual channel with $n$ stations.
-At a round, first the number of packets~$j$ to inject is determined.
-Next, the adversary selects one station uniformly at random from the set of passive stations as \emph{virtually active}; if all stations are active then there is no virtually active station.
-The set of active and virtually active nodes makes the set of \emph{eligible nodes} for this round.
+In a round, first the number of packets~$j$ to inject is determined.
+Next, the adversary selects one station uniformly at random from the set of passive stations as \emph{virtually active}, subject to the proviso that if all the stations are active then there will be no virtually active station.
+The active nodes along with a virtually active (if any) node make the set of \emph{eligible nodes} for this round.
 For each of the new $j$ packets, an eligible station is assigned to it independently and uniformly at random and the packet is injected into it.

-A simulating execution proceeds by running a broadcast algorithm and injecting packets subject to the type $(\rho,\beta)$ of a considered adversary; in our experiments $\beta=10$.
-The execution is partitioned into \emph{stages}, such that a stage concludes with the average packet delay of a batch of some~$K$ packets; this parameter is set to $K=5,000$ in our experiments.
+A simulating execution proceeds by performing a broadcast algorithm and injecting packets subject to the type $(\rho,\beta)$ of a considered adversary; in our experiments $\beta=10$.
+The execution is partitioned into \emph{stages}, such that a stage concludes with the average packet delay of a batch of some~$K$ packets; this parameter is set to $K=5000$ in our experiments.
 A stage begins by designating $K$ consecutively generated packets as \emph{marked} and concludes when all the marked packets have been heard on the channel.
 As the execution proceeds, packets are generated continuously, but if they are not marked then their delay is not measured.
 As a stage ends, the average packet delay is determined by the $K$ marked packets.